-- Reducing employee-related costs including by: - Offering voluntary unpaid leave to employees. - Suspending all non-scale pay increases. - Instituting a company-wide hiring freeze. - Delaying non-essential maintenance projects and reducing or suspending other discretionary spending.
+- Reducing employee-related costs including by: - Offering voluntary unpaid leave to employees. - o Suspending all non-scale pay increases. - o Instituting a company-wide hiring freeze. - Delaying non-essential projects and reducing or suspending other discretionary spending.

 Liquidity.
-At June 30, 2020, the Company had \$828.3 million in total available liquidity, consisting of \$762.1 million in cash and marketable securities and \$66.2 million available under SkyWest Airlines' line of credit.
+At September 30, 2020, the Company had \$1,374.8 million in total available liquidity, consisting of \$822.0 million in cash and marketable securities and \$39.8 million available under SkyWest Airlines' line of credit and an additional \$513.0 million available to draw under the Company's secured loan with the U.S. Department of the Treasury ("Treasury") related to the Coronavirus Aid Relief, and Economic Security Act (the "CARES Act").

 CARES Act.
-On March 27, 2020, President Trump signed the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") into law.
+On March 27, 2020, President Trump signed the CARES Act into law.
 The CARES Act is a relief package intended to assist many aspects of the U.S. economy, including providing the airline industry with up to \$25 billion in grants to be used for employee wages, salaries and benefits.

-In April 2020, SkyWest Airlines entered into an agreement with the U.S. Department of the Treasury ("Treasury") to receive \$438.0 million in emergency relief through the CARES Act payroll support program to be paid in installments from April to July 2020.
+In April 2020, SkyWest Airlines entered into an agreement with Treasury to receive \$438.0 million in emergency relief through the CARES Act payroll support program to be paid in installments from April to September 2020.
+In conjunction with an additional payment received in September 2020, SkyWest Airlines has received \$450.7 million in the aggregate under the payroll support program as of September 30, 2020.
 The relief payments are conditioned on the Company's agreement to, among other things, refrain from conducting involuntary employee layoffs or furloughs through September 30, 2020.
 Other conditions include bans on share repurchases and dividends through September 30, 2021, continuing essential air service as directed by the U.S. Department of Transportation and certain limitations on executive compensation.
-The relief payments include \$336.6 million in a grant and \$101.4 million in an unsecured 10-year low interest loan.
-The loan bears interest at an annual rate of 1.00% for the first five years (through April 2025) and the Secured Overnight Financing Rate ("SOFR") plus 2.00% in the final five years.
-In return, we agreed to issue to Treasury warrants to purchase 357,317 shares of the Company's common stock.
+The relief payments received through September 30, 2020 include \$345.5 million in a grant and \$105.2 million in an unsecured 10-year loan.
+The loan bears interest at an annual rate of 1.00% for the first five years (through April 2025) and the Secured Overnight Financing Rate plus 2.00% in the final five years.
+In return, the Company agreed to issue to Treasury warrants to purchase 370,720 shares of the Company's common stock.
 These warrants have an exercise price of \$28.38 per share and a five-year term from the date of issuance.